This page discusses how comments are managed on this site.

 If you suddenly cannot get access to the site at all, chances are that you have been inadvertently locked out.
 There are a number of reasons this can happen – blame it on an over-zealous anti-spammer/hacker program.
 If this happens, you can wait a couple of months to be automatically unblocked or contact me and I will unblock you.

 Occasionally, your comment will be accepted but not published.
 Generally I can and will manually authorize your comment.
 The symptom of this is a delay in becoming visible.
 The most common reason for this is that you included more than one link (URL) but there are other less obvious reasons.

 Note that because spammers are aggressive, counter-measures must also be aggressive – so don’t be surprised if you occasionally get mistaken for a spammer – or if you are a spammer, that you got blocked.
-In the last year, about 200,000 spam comments were blocked compared to 4,500 legitimate comments that were allowed.
+So far, about 310,000 spam comments have been blocked compared to 6,000 legitimate comments that were allowed.

 One of the tools used to stop spam on comments is the ReCaptcha service provided by Google.
 Most users will see a checkbox that you check to continue.
 If you are considered of moderate or poor reputation, you’ll get a collection of images to match.
 If you have a problem passing the test, be aware of the following;

 - Make sure your browser is up to date – old browsers will more likely have a problem.
 Chrome, Firefox, Edge, Safari, etc are all OK – just be sure to have the latest version, or at least a recent version.
 If you are using Internet Explorer, be sure you are not using compatibility mode.